wp-plugins/edge-suite/readme.txt

 Since Edge Animate itself is still in pre-release this plugin is a moving target as well and should therefore not yet be used in production.

+There have been problems with unzipping composition archives on shared hosting plans due to the wordpress filesystem.
+More detailed info is available in the FAQ section.

+Roadmap: FTP Filesystem support, data injection

 Please help to review and test the plugin.
 Feedback is appreciated.

 == Features ==